-A BV-under-incorporation status can be an option in case not all documents have been collected for incorporation and in meantime an agreement shall be signed, such as a rent or financing agreement.
-Registration of a BV under incorporation can also help to claim a business name to avoid the chance it will be taken by another party.
+A BV-under-incorporation status can be an option in case not all incorporation documents have been collected yet.
+The status allows signing of agreements, such as a rent or financing agreement.
+Registration of a company under incorporation can also help to claim a business name to avoid the chance it will be taken by another party.

 What are the tax and legal pitfalls of incorporation of a BV?

 It is also advisable to have the capital paid up by the shareholders and have this registered with the trade register as soon as possible.
 Under Dutch law paying up of shares can be relevant for the following aspects:

 - the participation exemption will not be applicable in case not minimally 5% of the shares have been paid up

 - a fiscal unity can only be established if 95% or more of the shares have been paid up

 - distributions shall be based on the mandatory deposits on the shares and not their nominal value